 The Auto Professor is all about car safety.
 That’s why Auto Grades are so important to us; to give you useful information to choose the safest car for each individual driver.
 We’ve also written about seat belt safety in an article likening seat belts to face masks and an article about the history of seat belts.
 But what about car safety and dog seat belts?
-The Auto Professor herself, Norma, asked me as a researcher and a dog owner, to write what I have learned and experienced about car safety and dog safety in the car.
+The Auto Professor herself, Dr. Norma Faris Hubele, asked me as a researcher and a dog owner, to write what I have learned and experienced about car safety and dog safety in the car.

 Dog Ownership is Growing

 I am reading that between a third and half of all American households have at least one dog.
 And during COVID quarantining, many more people have or are considering adopting a new furry friend.
 I have truly appreciated having my dog Jack at home, keeping me great company while I work and reminding me to take that daily walk.
 He quietly sits in his bed by the heater in my home office and can be counted on around 10AM to insist on going to the woods or accompanying me on some errands by foot.
 Having a dog has been great for my mental and physical health, so it’s no wonder that pet ownership is growing during these anxious times.

 People with Dogs are Traveling, but Not Safely